 Physical Background

-In a series RLC circuit, three effects combine: The resistor R converts electrical energy into heat, the inductor L stores energy in its magnetic field, and the capacitor C stores energy in its electric field.
-The inductor and capacitor periodically exchange energy, while the resistor dampens this oscillation.
+In a series RLC circuit, three effects combine: R converts energy into heat, L stores it in a magnetic field, C in an electric field.
+The inductor and capacitor periodically exchange energy.
+The resistor dampens this oscillation.

 Practical Applications